-Takeshi Yokoo, M.D., Ph.D., is an Associate Professor of Radiology at UT Southwestern Medical Center and a member of its Magnetic Resonance Imaging (MRI) Division.
-He also serves as Medical Director of MRI at UT Southwestern, and as Lead Radiologist for Body Intervention at Parkland Hospital.
-His clinical interests include imaging of liver cancer, as well as image-guided biopsies and drainages.
+Takeshi Yokoo, M.D., Ph.D., is an Associate Professor of Radiology at UT Southwestern Medical Center and a member of its Body Magnetic Resonance Imaging (MRI) Division.
+He also serves as Medical Director of MRI for University Hospitals and Clinics, and chief of MRI for Parkland Memorial Hospital's Department of Radiology.
+His clinical interests include imaging of liver cancer and chronic liver disease.

 A passion for research

 Dr. Yokoo focuses on researching quantitative imaging techniques in order to support radiologists in objective interpretation and standardized reporting of imaging studies.
 He has collaborated with MRI manufacturers to develop product sequences that are now available for routine clinical imaging use.
-Through his extensive research and work in technological imaging advancement, along with his research on topics such as diffuse liver disease and liver cancer, Dr. Yokoo has authored or co-authored more than 35 peer-reviewed publications, as well as more than 60 conference abstracts.
+Through his extensive research and work in technological imaging advancement, along with his research on topics such as diffuse liver disease and liver cancer, Dr. Yokoo has authored or co-authored more than 50 peer-reviewed publications.

 A career marked by service

 In addition to serving on numerous committees for the UTSW Radiology Department, Dr. Yokoo is an active member of several national and international professional societies, including the American College of Radiology, the Society of Abdominal Radiology, the Radiological Society of North America, the American Board of Radiology, and the International Society of Magnetic Resonance in Medicine